 Accredited Teacher Field Courses

-Each summer field-based trainings are offered through the Murie Science and Learning Center.
-Shoulder-to-shoulder with other teachers, scientists and specialists, you will participate in field activities and discuss methods, tools, and resources for conveying science to students.
+Each summer, teachers are encouraged to participate in accredited field courses offered through the Murie Science and Learning Center.
+Shoulder-to-shoulder with other teachers, scientists and specialists, teachers participate in field activities and discuss methods, tools, and resources for conveying science to students.
 Professional development credit is provided by the University of Alaska.
 Most teacher trainings are coordinated by Alaska Geographic and are based from the MSLC field camp in Denali.
+Teacher scholarships are available annually, with applications generally due in late January.

 Custom Education Programs for Visiting Groups